 A: Depository institutions (DIs) are expected to supply fit currency from their customers’ deposits to meet other customers’ needs before turning to Reserve Banks to obtain currency.
 DIs should deposit only surplus or unfit currency with Reserve Banks.
-As the nation’s Central Bank, the Federal Reserve will continue to play an active role in the provision of cash services to DIs, particularly as an intermediary between DIs that have a surplus of fit currency and those that do not have enough to meet customer needs from an internal source.
+As the nation’s Central Bank, the Federal Reserve plays an active role in the provision of cash services to DIs, particularly as an intermediary between DIs that have a surplus of fit currency and those that do not have enough to meet customer needs from an internal source.

 A: Cross-shipping is monitored for all denominations via cross-shipping reports, but fees are assessed on cross-shipping activity above the de minimis exemption only in the $10 and $20 denominations, and only $10s and $20s are allowed in a Custodial Inventory (CI).
 For more information on CI’s, please consult the Custodial Inventory section of this document.

 A: Cross–shipping occurs when a DI deposits fit currency and orders the same denomination within the same business week (Monday–Friday) and within the same Federal Reserve zone or sub–zone.
 Cross–shipping is calculated as the lesser of fit deposits or orders.

 Example: In the first week of March, Bank X deposits 500 bundles of fit $10s to the Boston Federal Reserve Bank.
 In that same week, Bank X ordered 230 bundles of $10s from the Boston Federal Reserve Bank.
 Bank X has cross–shipped 230 bundles.